xuewen-z/ArsenicVegetation/README.md

 1. grid-based local comparison of vegetation anomalies across groundwater arsenic risk classes;
 2. site-based statistical analyses using groundwater arsenic observations and vegetation indices;
 3. process-based HYDRUS-1D simulations of arsenic transport and root water uptake;
-4. pathway and importance analyses (SEM and random forest);
+4. pathway and importance analyses (e.g.,SEM);
 5. ecosystem service calculations and associated post-processing.

 This repository is currently provided for peer-review purposes.

 ## Repository structure
+- `MainCode-DataPreprocess/` : main preprocessing scripts for large public global datasets
-- `matlab/` : MATLAB scripts for data processing, statistical analysis, visualization, and post-processing
+- `MainCode-DataAnalysis/` : main MATLAB-based analytical scripts for vegetation anomaly analysis, site-based statistical analyses, and ecosystem service calculations
+- `Hydrus1D_Batch/` : HYDRUS-1D-related scripts, input preparation files, and post-processing scripts for process-based simulations
-- `r/` : R scripts for regression, SEM, and related statistical analyses
+- `R-code/` : R scripts for SEM and related statistical analyses

+## Script organization and workflow
+This repository is organized as a modular workflow rather than a single one-click pipeline.

+The main workflow is implemented in `MainCode-DataPreprocess/` and `MainCode-DataAnalysis/`, which were primarily run in the Linux server environment.
+These scripts preprocess the original public datasets, generate harmonized analysis inputs, and produce intermediate outputs for downstream modules.

+The `Hydrus1D_Batch/` folder and the `R-code/` folder are independent downstream modules.
+They do not operate as fully standalone components, but use selected intermediate datasets generated from the main preprocessing and analysis workflow:
+- `Hydrus1D_Batch/` uses intermediate inputs prepared from the main workflow for HYDRUS-1D simulations under Windows 10;
+- `R-code/` uses prepared inputs from the main workflow for SEM and related analyses in R.

+Scripts in the main MATLAB workflow are generally organized in approximate numerical order within each stage.
+The numbering reflects the progression of the analysis, but the full repository should be understood as a cross-platform modular framework.

+Representative stages in `MainCode-DataAnalysis/` include:
+- `Proc11–Proc14`: vegetation anomaly calculations for LAI, SIF, LCC, and NDVI
+- `Proc31–Proc33`: site-based covariate-adjusted analyses and dose-response data preparation
-- `gee/` : Google Earth Engine scripts for ecosystem service calculations and remote sensing processing
+- `Proc60–Proc71`: ecosystem service deficit calculations and annual summaries
-- `data_demo/` : example input/output files for selected site-scale modules and intermediate processing steps
-- `outputs_example/` : representative example outputs
+- `ProcS01–ProcS02`: supplementary or additional analyses

 ## System requirements
 ### Operating systems